fedora-python/portingguide/source/exceptions.rst

 * :ref:`Fixer <python-modernize>`: ``python-modernize -wnf libmodernize.fixes.fix_except``
 * Prevalence: Rare

-In Python 2, exceptions were *iterable*. so it was possible to “unpack” the arguments of an exception as part of the ``except`` statement::
+In Python 2, exceptions were *iterable*, so it was possible to “unpack” the arguments of an exception as part of the ``except`` statement::

     except RuntimeError as (num, message):